Book Now

 Max Altitude: 4,410m / 14,468 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 5-6 hoursDistance: 12km / 7 milesTravel Mode: Walking

 Today is a rest day in Dingboche.
-The primary purpose of this day is to acclimate to the high altitude and prepare for the next leg of the trek.
-Acclimatization is vital because as altitude increases, there is less oxygen in the air, which can cause altitude sickness.
+Another important rest day.
+Acclimatization is vital because as altitude increases, the amount of oxygen in the air decreases, which can lead to altitude sickness.

-To acclimatize, we will take a short hike to nearby hills or rest, rest, and hydrate.
-Dingboche is a beautiful, traditional Sherpa village surrounded by stunning mountain views.
+Dingboche is a beautiful, traditional Sherpa village situated in a stunning mountain landscape.
 It offers an opportunity to explore the local culture and interact with friendly locals.

 Max Altitude: 5,100m / 16,732 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 4-5 hoursDistance: 4km / 2 milesTravel Mode: Walking

-The trail follows the Imja Khola River, passing through small Sherpa villages and beautiful alpine forests.
+The trail climbs gradually, passing memorial chortens dedicated to climbers who lost their lives on Everest.
 As the elevation increases, the trail becomes steeper and more challenging.
-Still, the views of the Pheriche and Cholatse make the effort worth it.
+Still, the views of Pheriche and Cholatse make the effort worthwhile.

 Max Altitude: 4,910m / 16,108 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 6-7 hoursDistance: 8km / 4 milesTravel Mode: Walking

+A big Day!
 Today, we have a long, strenuous day ahead of us.
-The trek starts from Lobuche and then goes to Gorak Shep, a small settlement located at the base of Kala Patthar.
+Trek across rocky moraines to Gorak Shep, the last settlement before base camp, located at the base of Kala Patthar.

 Max Altitude: 5,364m / 17,598 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 8-9 hoursDistance: 15km / 9 milesTravel Mode: Walking